jpsingleton/Huxley/README.md

 SDKs in 9 languages (including Java, PHP, Python and Ruby) for this endpoint (generated with [Swagger](https://github.com/swagger-api/swagger-codegen)) are available [here](http://restunited.com/releases/430721415517308710/wrappers).
 If you use these make sure to change the endpoint for production.

 There is an additional Python (v2) [example for a Raspberry Pi and Blinky Tape RGB LED strip](https://github.com/Blinkinlabs/BlinkyTape_Python/blob/master/Huxley_UK_Rail_Station_Delays.py).

+## Access Token

+You will need to add your access token to the URL.
+You can register to obtain one [here](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/Registration).
+Append the `accessToken={Your GUID token}` parameter to the query string for every request.

+There is optional support for configuring the access token server side.
+So you don't need to worry about revealing it.

+You can set `DarwinAccessToken` to your NRE access token.
+If you leave `ClientAccessToken` as an empty GUID then no token is required in the Huxley URL.
+If you set `ClientAccessToken` to a random GUID and it matches the token in the URL then the `DarwinAccessToken` will be used instead in the SOAP call.
+Otherwise the URL token is passed straight through.
+Look in the `Web.config` file for more details.

+**N.B.** You should set up these tokens in your deployment platform and not in your source code repository.
+You'll notice that the values are empty GUIDs by default.
+The example token used above will only work on the demo server and not directly against the SOAP API.

 ### URL Format